hotform/hotform/packages/hotform-utils/README.md

 # @hotform/utils

-This package contains utilities for hotform.
+This package contains utilities for HotForm.